nafis71041/pixelation_correction/README.md

 ## Directory Structure

 ### Training Files
-The `training_files` directory contains all the necessary scripts and notebooks used during the model training process.
+The [detector_training.ipynb](https://github.com/nafis71041/pixelation_correction/blob/main/detector_training.ipynb) and [depixelator_training.ipynb](https://github.com/nafis71041/pixelation_correction/blob/main/depixelator_training.ipynb) files contains all the necessary scripts and notebooks used during the model training process.
 These files serve as a reference to provide insight into the training procedures.
 Users are encouraged to review these files to understand the methodologies and potentially modify or extend the models.

 ### Testing Files
-The `testing_files` directory includes detailed scripts and notebooks designed to test the models on user-provided datasets.
+The [detector_testing.ipynb](https://github.com/nafis71041/pixelation_correction/blob/main/detector_testing.ipynb) and [depixelator_testing.ipynb](https://github.com/nafis71041/pixelation_correction/blob/main/depixelator_testing.ipynb) files contains includes detailed scripts and notebooks designed to test the models on user-provided datasets.
 Each file contains step-by-step instructions on how to load the pre-trained models and perform testing.

 ## Steps to Test Models